thecolorblocks/ordlotte/README.md

 ## Operations

 To host a open and fair lottery on Ordinals, you must first **inscribe a provably fair algorithm**, written in JavaScript, that generates winners from an array of wallets.
+Or you can use someone else's algorithm inscription.

 ```javascript
 const ordlotte = {